Maarten Baert's website

 • torque: The torque.

-• local: Indicates whether the force is local.
+• local: Indicates whether the force is in local coordinates (instead of world coordinates).

 • ignoremass: Indicates whether the mass and moment of inertia of the body should be ignored.